Vicarius-R-D/mbdpy/README.md

 MBDpy is a python module for model-based-design.

-The version 0.1 i currently under development.
+The version 0.1 is currently under development.